 Collaborative Family Law is a growing way to provide alternative dispute resolution to parties.
 Collaborative Family Law provides a diverse group of independent professionals, including attorneys, financial advisors, and mental health professionals, who can help work together to try and resolve a case.
 Co-parenting professionals can also be on hand to deal with the emotional and practical aspects of custody and shared parenting.

-In St. Louis, there is an organization called the St. Louis Collaborative Family Law Association that can provide you more information about services.
+In Missouri, there is an organization called the Missouri Collaborative Institute.
+In Illinois, there is the South Central Illinois Collaborative Family Law Association.
 The advantages and disadvantages to collaborative family law are roughly the same as mediation.